 Online Appraisal Services vs. Desktop Appraisal

-While both online appraisals and desktop appraisals can refer to getting an appraisal without physical inspection of your items, desktop appraisals are more commonly referred to in real estate appraisals.
+While both online appraisals and desktop appraisals can refer to getting an appraisal without a physical inspection of your items, desktop appraisals are more commonly referred to as real estate appraisals.

 Online appraisal services typically refer to free or paid appraisals for items such as art, antiques, currency, or other collectibles.
 These services help individuals find the value of their belongings, and can help with insurance and tax purposes as well.